AdaCore/spark2014/docs/ug/gnatprove.rst

 is given by the source location.

 The following table shows the kinds of check messages issued by proof.

+..
+UPDATES TO THIS TABLE SHOULD ALSO BE REFLECTED IN THE TABLE UNDER SECTION
+..
+"Manual Proof in Command Line"

 .. tabularcolumns:: |l|p{3in}|